 After almost two years, one neighbor has seen enough of the constant mess in front of his neighbor’s home in his Tamarac community.

-It first it started with couches, a ladder and trash on the front and side of the home in Vanguard Village at 6700 NW 74th Avenue.
+It first it started with couches, a ladder and trash on the front and side of the home in Vanguard Village.
 The neighbors believed that the neighbor was just cleaning out his house or fixing his roof.
 But the items stayed and more junk accumulated.

 This wasn’t all either.
 The owner began parking construction equipment on his lawn and across the street instead of at his business.